kawsheh/HybridBody/docs/Day2.md

 - Entity (a three-legged, bird-like being)

 ## Themes
-- Searching for the Entity from the strange noise and clue from Sona's recording voice.
+- Searching for the Entity based on the strange noise and the clue in Sona's recorded voice
-- Finding a feather
+- Discovering the feather
-- Conversation with the Entity
+- Encountering and conversing with the Entity
-- Small improvment effects of a rental tech device.
+- Small enhancement effects granted by the rental tech device

 ## Locations
 - Marien's Room